 Investing a year in enhancing your life work while continuing your regular clinical practice promises professional and personal satisfactions that you may not imagine.
 Our certificate program recognizes you are busy, yet want the best for yourself as a professional.
-We’ve designed the program so you can stay home, with the exception of spending the beginning week and ending week with us in Louisville, Kentucky, and learn from the best.
+We’ve designed the program so you can stay home, with the exception of spending three, three-day residencies with us in Louisville, and learn from the best.

 The theory class lays the foundation upon which clinical practice rests.
 Given the major paradigm shifts occurring in all major psychotherapeutic models, our classes integrate the knowledge in a distinctive two-person, relational orientation.
 Informed by breakthroughs in neuroscience and infant research, we see how the self develops optimally in attachment with strong relationships.
 Given the importance of attachment, we better understand the nature of emotional injuries and their impact on subsequent development and functioning.
 Self-regulation, affect tolerance, ego strengths, defenses and resilience are studied in the context of integrating the brain-mind-body phenomenon presented as character.